orlevit/Whales-Identification/README.md

 Kaggle competition [link](https://www.kaggle.com/c/humpback-whale-identification/overview)

-# Humpback Whale Identification

 ## Competition Description
-In this competition, participants are challenged to build an algorithm to identify individual whales in images.
-You’ll analyze Happywhale’s database of over 25,000 images, gathered from research institutions and public contributors.
-By contributing, you’ll help to open rich fields of understanding for marine mammal population dynamics around the globe.
+In this competition, participants are challenged to develop algorithms for identifying individual whales in images.
+The task involves analyzing Happywhale’s database, which contains over 25,000 images collected from research institutions and public contributors.
+Contributions to this effort aim to enhance understanding of marine mammal population dynamics globally.

 ## Evaluation
 Submissions are evaluated according to the Mean Average Precision @ 5 (MAP@5).